jenojeba/Detection-and-Correction-of-Pixelated-Images/README.md

-# Pixelated Image Detection and Correction
+# Detect Pixelated Image and Correct it

 ## Introduction